openwisp/openwisp-monitoring/README.rst

     GET /api/v1/monitoring/device/

+**Notes**:

-Response contains device information, monitoring status, and a list of metrics with their respective statuses.
+- The response contains device information and monitoring status (health status), but it does not include information about the list of device metrics and their respective statuses.
+This is done to avoid generating extra queries for each device.

+- This endpoint can be accessed with session authentication and token authentication.

 Collect device metrics and status
 #################################